-A dividend of £1,000 was proposed for the current year (2019: £1,000).
-No dividends were paid during the year ended 31 December 2020 (2019: £2,000).
+A dividend of £1,000 was proposed for the current year, (2019: £1,000).
+No dividend was paid, (2019: £1,000).

 Future outlook

 The effects on the UK, European and global economies following the UK's exit from the EU and the impact of the EU-UK Trade and Cooperation Agreement signed on 30 December 2020 (the "EU-UK TCA") remain difficult to predict but may include economic, financial and constitutional instability in the UK and other types of risks that could adversely impact the financial services sector, including weak growth.
 The possibility of decreases in interest rates by the Bank of England or sustained low or negative interest rates raise additional uncertainty for the UK's economic outlook.